WRGB: Power boost and proposed translators

 As noted above, on June 12, 2009, WRGB became a digital-only station.
 The station vacated its digital transition UHF channel 39 and moved its digital operations to their former analog channel assignment on VHF-low channel 6.
 After the digital transition, some viewers in the Capital District had receptions issues with the WRGB signal.
-So WRGB boosted their power twice: Once in July 2009 at the power level of 11.5 kW with an interference agreement with WPVI-TV in Philadelphia and WEDY in New Haven, Connecticut., and in late January 2010, the FCC granted an STA for WRGB to boost their power again at their current level of 30.2 kW.
-An application was filed back in June 2009 to operate at the current level on a permanent basis.
+So WRGB boosted their power twice: Once in July 2009 at the power level of 11.5 kW with an interference agreement with WPVI-TV in Philadelphia and WEDY in New Haven, Connecticut, and in late January 2010, the FCC granted an STA for WRGB to boost their power again at their current level of 30.2 kW.
+An application was filed in June 2009 to operate at the current level on a permanent basis.
 That application was granted on March 16, 2011.

 WRGB has also filed applications for three digital replacement translators to fill in some of the coverage-loss areas, which have all been granted construction permits.
 One will be in Schenectady on the station's pre-transition digital allotment on UHF channel 39, another one will be in Kingston on UHF channel 24, and the last one will be in Pittsfield on UHF channel 19.
 The Kingston translator became operational in May 2011.

-Upon the purchase of WCWN, Sinclair added a simulcast of WRGB's main signal in a reduced 720p form on WCWN-DT3, allowing viewers with no access to the main WRGB VHF signal in the core of the Capital Region to utilize WCWN's UHF signal for reception of WRGB programming.
+Upon the purchase of WCWN, Sinclair added a simulcast of WRGB's main signal in a reduced 720p form on WCWN-DT3, allowing viewers with no access to the main WRGB VHF signal in the core of the Capital Region to use WCWN's UHF signal for reception of WRGB programming.